JesseEmond/blitz-2025-registration/README.md

 I talked about random "good intersections", what's that all about?
 I invite you to experience the pleasure of reverse engineering it yourself: [V8 assembly](https://github.com/JesseEmond/blitz-2025-registration/blob/main/disassembled_js/490a918d96484178d4b23d814405ac87/challenge/threats/sheriff.disass.js).

-Okay, V8 assembly is maybe a bit rough, here's pseudo-JS:
+Okay, V8 assembly is maybe a bit rough, here's pseudo-JS for you to reverse:
 ```js
 function func_getRowLength_00000343ED31FC19(a0)
 {